Dörtyol: History

 This crossroads has seen the passage of numerous armies and some of the biggest military campaigns in history, including the Battle of Issus between Alexander the Great and Darius in 333 BC.

-Approximately 8,000 Armenians lived in Dörtyol in 1908 and 12,300 on the eve of World War I. Armenians also knew the settlement as Chork Marzban(k) or Chork Marzvan(k).
-In 1895 the Armenians of Dörtyol resisted the Hamidian massacres.
-In 1909, during the Adana massacre, the Armenians of Dörtyol resisted the massacres again, but many of them were killed.
-From 1919 to 1921, the Armenians again resisted the Armenian genocide, but were almost completely exterminated.
-After the end of World War I the French and the Turks agreed on the Syrian-Turkish border following the Franco-Turkish War, thus Dörtyol fell on the Turkish side, and the surviving Armenians fled to Alexandretta, Aleppo, and Amman.
+After the end of World War I the French and the Turks agreed on the Syrian-Turkish border following the Franco-Turkish War, thus Dörtyol fell on the Turkish side.

 Dörtyol is remembered in Turkey as the scene of the first fighting in the Turkish War of Independence.
 The fighting with the French occupying forces was ignited in Karakese, which is located on the edge of the mountainous village of Nur.
 In 1918, Dörtyol was occupied by French troops.
 Turks in the area retreated to the hills and began their resistance under the leadership of Kara Hasan Pasha.
 Thus, Dörtyol ultimately never became part of the Republic of Hatay, but instead functioned as a Turkish district added to Hatay when the province was brought into the Turkish Republic in 1939.

 Dörtyol was heavily damaged by powerful earthquakes in February 2023 and subsequent aftershocks.

+During the 2026 Iran war, Dörtyol was the site where a NATO missile defense system intercepted an Iranian ballistic missile on March 4, causing debris and fragments to fall across the district without causing injuries.
+The missile is believed to have been aimed at Incirlik Air Base, a hub for U.S. air forces.
+The close call sparked debate whether this would trigger Article 5 of NATO, U.S. Defense Secretary Pete Hegseth noted that there was "no sense" that the specific engagement would trigger Article 5.